ryantd42/NY-Legislative-Git/2023/S6351B-2023/bill.md

   3. ATTENDANCE  AT ANY COURSE APPROVED BY THE COMMISSIONER PURSUANT TO THIS SECTION SHALL BE IN PERSON.
-  4. PHYSICIANS WHO ARE BOARD CERTIFIED, NURSES AND OTHER STAFF FROM  AN EMERGENCY  DEPARTMENT  IN  A  GENERAL  HOSPITAL, SHALL BE ELIGIBLE FOR A DISABILITIES RISK MANAGEMENT STRATEGIES COURSE.
+  4. PHYSICIANS WHO ARE BOARD CERTIFIED, NURSES AND OTHER STAFF FROM  AN EMERGENCY DEPARTMENT IN A GENERAL HOSPITAL SHALL BE ELIGIBLE FOR A DISA- BILITIES RISK MANAGEMENT STRATEGIES COURSE.
   5. THE  COMMISSIONER, IN CONSULTATION WITH THE OFFICE FOR PEOPLE WITH DEVELOPMENTAL DISABILITIES, SHALL BE AUTHORIZED TO PRESCRIBE  ANY  RULES AND REGULATIONS NECESSARY TO IMPLEMENT THIS SECTION.
 IN PRESCRIBING SUCH RULES  AND  REGULATIONS,  THE  COMMISSIONER SHALL CONSIDER THE RULES AND REGULATIONS PROMULGATED BY  THE  SUPERINTENDENT  OF  FINANCIAL  SERVICES PURSUANT  TO SUBSECTION (E) OF SECTION TWO THOUSAND THREE HUNDRED FORTY- THREE OF THE INSURANCE LAW AND MAY CONSULT WITH  THE  SUPERINTENDENT  OF FINANCIAL SERVICES.
   §  2.
-Subsection (e) of section 2343 of the insurance law, as added  by chapter 642 of the laws of 1990, is amended to read as follows:
+Subsection (e) of section 2343 of the insurance law, as added by chapter 642 of the laws of 1990, is amended and a new subsection (f)  is added to read as follows:
   (e)  The  superintendent  may approve an appropriate premium reduction
- for: (1) an insured physician who successfully completes a risk  manage- ment  course;  OR (2) AN INSURED PHYSICIAN, NURSE OR OTHER STAFF FROM AN EMERGENCY DEPARTMENT IN A GENERAL HOSPITAL WHO SUCCESSFULLY COMPLETES  A COURSE  AUTHORIZED  BY  THE  COMMISSIONER  OF HEALTH PURSUANT TO SECTION TWENTY-EIGHT HUNDRED THIRTY-TWO OF THE PUBLIC HEALTH LAW, which must  be approved  by  the superintendent subject to such standards as the super- intendent may prescribe by regulation.
+ for: (1) an insured physician who successfully completes a risk  manage- ment  course;  OR  (2) AN INSURED PHYSICIAN WHO SUCCESSFULLY COMPLETES A COURSE AUTHORIZED BY THE COMMISSIONER  OF  HEALTH  PURSUANT  TO  SECTION TWENTY-EIGHT  HUNDRED THIRTY-TWO OF THE PUBLIC HEALTH LAW, which must be approved by the superintendent subject to such standards as  the  super- intendent  may  prescribe  by regulation.
 In prescribing such regulation the superintendent may consult with the commissioner of health.
+  (F) AN INSURED PHYSICIAN WHO SUCCESSFULLY COMPLETES A  COURSE  AUTHOR- IZED  BY  THE  COMMISSIONER OF HEALTH UNDER SECTION TWENTY-EIGHT HUNDRED THIRTY-TWO OF THE PUBLIC HEALTH LAW SHALL NOT,  DURING  THE  PERIOD  SET FORTH  IN THE SUPERINTENDENT'S REGULATIONS PRESCRIBING STANDARDS FOR THE PREMIUM REDUCTION, ALSO BE ELIGIBLE FOR ADDITIONAL PREMIUM REDUCTION FOR AN INSURED PHYSICIAN MEDICAL MALPRACTICE INSURANCE POLICY FOR SUCCESSFUL COMPLETION OF A RISK MANAGEMENT COURSE APPROVED  BY  THE  SUPERINTENDENT UNDER PART ONE HUNDRED FIFTY-TWO OF TITLE ELEVEN OF THE NEW YORK CODE OF RULES AND REGULATIONS.
   §  3.
 This act shall take effect one year after it shall have become a law and shall apply to all  insurance  policies  and  contracts  issued, renewed,  modified  or  altered  on  and  after such effective date.
 The